-Pathways - Credit and advanced standing Granted in accordance with the AQF Qualifications Pathways Policy to a maximum of 40 units, ensuring that the integrity of the program is preserved and the learning outcomes are achieved.
-Please see Credit and Recognition of Prior Learning Policy .
+Pathways - Credit and advanced standing Granted in accordance with the AQF Qualifications Pathways Policy to a maximum of 40 unit ensuring that the integrity of the program is preserved and the learning outcomes are achieved.
 Pathways - Recognition of Prior Learning (RPL) Recognition of Prior Learning (RPL) is possible for both formal and informal prior learning.
 RPL may be used for admission purposes or to grant advanced standing.
 RPL will be evaluated on a case by case basis and must be current and relevant to the program's learning outcomes.
-Please see Credit and Recognition of Prior Learning Policy.
-Pathways - combined degrees A combined degree may be formally approved by the Program and Course Approval Committee and listed in Diploma - Approved AQF Compliant Programs of this Schedule or determined on a case by case application in accordance with the Combined Program Requirements in the Program Design and Management Manual .
-Pathways - nested or integrated qualifications Nested qualifications are qualifications that include articulated arrangements from a lower level qualification to a higher qualification to enable multiple entry and exit points.
+Pathways - combined degrees A combined degree may be formally approved by the Program and Course Approval Committee and listed in Diploma - Approved AQF Compliant Programs of this Schedule or determined on a case by case application in accordance with the Combined Degree Principles and Structures Guideline [000992].
+Pathways - nested or Nested qualifications are qualifications that include articulated arrangements from a lower level qualification to a higher qualification to enable multiple entry and exit points.
 These are purposely designed qualifications that enable explicit articulation pathways and encompass more than one AQF level and/or qualification type.
-A Diploma may be nested (or integrated) with the following qualifications: - Associate Degree (level 6); - Bachelor Degree (level 7); and - Bachelor Honours Degree (320) (level 8) Approved nested qualifications will be listed in Diploma - Approved AQF Compliant Programs of this Schedule.
+A Diploma may be nested (or integrated) with the following qualifications: integrated qualifications - Associate Degree (level 6); - Bachelor Degree (level 7); and - Bachelor Honours Degree (320) (level 8) Approved nested qualifications will be listed in Diploma - Approved AQF Compliant Programs of this Schedule.
 Pathways - Exit There are no approved exit pathways for students unable to complete a Level 5 Diploma.
 Students should contact the VET sector to explore options for recognition of competencies achieved.
 Pathways - Graduate Graduates of this program may seek admission to an Associate Degree or a Bachelor Degree, or a Bachelor Honours Degree.
 Professional Accreditation Details of professional accreditation, including expiry dates, will be included in Diploma - Approved AQF Compliant Programs .
 Additional Information This section is intentionally blank.

-Section 3 - Notes
+Section 4 - Notes

-- (7) Other Information about Programs may be added here. - a.
+- (15) Other Information about Programs may be added here. - a.
 2N+2 where N is equal to the notional duration identified by the volume of learning.

-Section 4 - Relaxing Provision
+Section 5 - Relaxing Provision

-(8) To provide for exceptional circumstances arising in any particular case, the President of Academic Senate, on the recommendation of the relevant Deputy Vice-Chancellor or relevant College Pro Vice-Chancellor, may relax any provision of this Schedule.
+(16) To provide for exceptional circumstances arising in any particular case, the President of Academic Senate, on the recommendation of the relevant Deputy Vice-Chancellor or relevant Pro Vice-Chancellor, may relax any provision of this Schedule.

-Section 5 - Reporting
+Section 6 - Reporting

-(9) The President of the Academic Senate will report all applications of the relaxing provision of this Schedule to the Academic Senate.
+(17) The President of the Academic Senate will report all applications of the relaxing provision of this Schedule to the Academic Senate.

-Section 6 - Appendices
+Section 7 - Appendices

-(10) Diploma - Approved AQF Compliant Programs
+(18) Diploma - Approved AQF Compliant Programs